takamame0205/CH55xduino_SPILCD/images/README.md

 Contents of this folder:
-1. CH552G.PNG : Cheme of development board.
+1. CH552G.PNG : Circuit diagram of development board.